SoleimanRahmani/Spam-Detector/README.md

 Test Precision    0.918919
 Name: 1, dtype: float64
 ````
+I want the model with high precision and test accuracy.
 Below, the model with test precision higher than 90% and highest test accuracies is shown:

 ```python
 best_index = models[models['Test Precision']>=0.9]['Test Accuracy'].idxmax()